 - In episode 76, when they are fighting against giant ants, Sugita calls them "Ozawa".
 Yashiro finally sees the connection when he says "ari" ("ant") and that Sugita was making a pun with Ari Ozawa's name.
 Nakamura catches the pun after Yashiro.

-- Rule of Cool: When they played Metal Wolf Chaos, this is their reaction.
+- Rule of Cool: When they play Metal Wolf Chaos, a game where you play as the President of the USA in a mecha suit while fending off against terrorists, this is their reaction.

 - Running Gag: